 In some instances, you can’t see a visible tan even after hours have passed, while oftentimes sunburns also appear hours after tanning.
 The changes in your skin keep happening long after your tanning session.

 If you take a shower and wash off the tan early, it might affect the build-up of the dark and deep tan.
 You might not be able to get the desired results from the tan, which will defeat the whole purpose of the process.
-Due to this, it is often recommended to wait to take a shower if you’re opting for certain tanning methods.
+Due to this, we recommended to wait to take a shower if you’re opting for certain tanning methods.

 On the contrary, for other methods, you can take a shower immediately to cool off after tanning and maximize the results.